A TALE OF OUR TIMES...

-In mid April, I spoke with a representative of Sony Pictures Worldwide Acquisitions for his take on how the pandemic has upended Hollywood thus far.
-Although he was ambiguous in positing any definitive direction the industry might navigate moving forward, he did cryptically declare, "I can tell you that the longer this whole thing goes on, the weirder it's going to get."
+In mid April of 2020 I spoke with a representative of the Sony Pictures Worldwide Acquisitions Department for his take on how the pandemic had upended Hollywood thus far.
+Although he was ambiguous in positing any definitive directive the industry might employ moving forward, he did cryptically declare, "I can tell you that the longer this whole thing goes on, the weirder it is going to get."
 Exactly two weeks later, AMC theater corporation declared war on Universal Pictures.

-In a breakdown of where Hollywood currently stands, both domestically and internationally, we are documenting the next three months, (the Summer of 2020), and then revisiting the industry a year from now, to see how it has adapted to a crisis unlike any in cinema's hundred and twenty five year history.
+In an area by area breakdown of where Hollywood now stands (both domestically and internationally), we have decided to document the next year (beginning with the Summer of 2020), and then revisiting the industry after coming full circle, to assess how it has responded to a crisis unlike any in the hundred and twenty five year history of cinema.

 ARTICLE 1 (IN A SERIES OF 7) -- THE NEW PRODUCTION PARADIGM

 Let me ask you a question.
 Say you are an investor prepared to advance hundreds of thousands of dollars of your own capital into a film production that could inevitably be shut down by the illness of single member stricken with COVID-19.
 Do you take the risk of tying up your money in a risky arts gamble or invest it in PPE (personal protective equipment)?
 If we can't secure movie sets, how will Hollywood ever return to normal?
 And how might safety protocols or technological advancements help to quell investors' nerves?